 Take Care Crossing Driveways

-Remember that on your scooter, you’re at a height disadvantage compared to other pedestrians so drivers may not see you easily.
-Safety equipment like lights and flags help, but it’s still important to pay close attention to what’s going on around you.
+Remember that on your scooter, you’re at a height disadvantage compared to other pedestrians.
+So, drivers may not see you easily.
+Safety equipment like lights and flags help, but it’s still important to pay close attention to what is going on around you.

 Stick to Footpaths